Christian-Hirsch/talking-data/README.md

      "cell_type": "markdown",
      "metadata": {},
      "source": [
       "The competition is a multi-class classification problem.
-For each device, we produce a 12-dimensional vector describing the probabilities of a data point being associated to one of the given age-gender classes.
+For each device, a 12-dimensional vector describing the probabilities of a data point being associated to one of the given age-gender classes has to be provided.
 The performance is measured using cross-entropy loss."
      ]
     },
     {